ethereum/consensus-specs/specs/core/1_custody-game.md

 ### Signature tag types

-The following types are defined:
+The following tag types are defined to help ensure BLS messages are distinct:

 | Name | Value |
 | - | - |